-Where can I do specific skill
+Where can I do Specific Skills Training?

-training?

-Donegal ETB's FET Service offers specific skills training in a number of locations around the county including its Gaoth Dobhair and Letterkenny Training Centres.
+Donegal ETB's FET Service offers specific skills training in a number of locations around the county including its Gweedore and Letterkenny Training Centres.

-When can I apply for specific skills training?
+When can I apply for Specific Skills Training?

 You can apply for specific skills training at various times throughout the year.
-You can apply online through https://www.donegaletb.ie/fetcoursefinder (use the skills word such as welding or surf as your Keyword) or through the CAO - https://www.cao.ie/.
+You can apply online through www.fetchcourses.ie (use Donegal as your Location and the skills word such as welding or surf as your Keyword).